marcusphillips/DemoTyper/README.md

 ## What is it?
 It's bacially [HackerTyper](http://hackertyper.net) meets [Ace code editor](http://ace.ajax.org/).
 Pre-record your demo text, then when it's go time you can type any nonsense you want--nothing but perfect code will come out!

+## How do I run it?
+In your browser, open the index.html file, in the ace folder

 ## Wow!
 I know.
 Please don't read the source though, just marvel at what it does.
 We literally wrote this overnight at #JSConf.